 They looked at the kinematics (movement) and muscle activation levels of males and females during three closed chained rehabilitation exercises (single-leg squat, lunge, and step-up-and-over) in subjects who were not injured and had varying activity levels.

 - There is evidence that females and males have different landing and cutting kinematics.

-- Females have greater knee valgus and knee extension angles during landing.
+- Females have more significant knee valgus and knee extension angles during landing.

-- Females have greater hip internal rotation and extension angles during side-step cutting.
+- Females have more significant hip internal rotation and extension angles during side-step cutting.

-- There are delays in muscle activation in gluteus medius in people with anterior knee pain and in people with chronic ankle sprains.
+- There are delays in muscle activation in gluteus medius in people with anterior knee pain and chronic ankle sprains.